Nervosys/Botnix/botnix/doc/manual/configuration/gpu-accel.chapter.md

 is an open-source library and API specification, which provides access to graphics hardware acceleration capabilities for video processing.

 VA-API drivers are loaded by `libva`.
-The version in nixpkgs is built to search the opengl driver path, so drivers can be installed in [](#opt-hardware.opengl.extraPackages).
+The version in botpkgs is built to search the opengl driver path, so drivers can be installed in [](#opt-hardware.opengl.extraPackages).